Senna (plant): Description

-Senna includes herbs, shrubs, and trees.
-The leaves are pinnate with opposite paired leaflets.
-The inflorescences are racemes at the ends of branches or emerging from the leaf axils.
-The flower has five sepals and five usually yellow petals.
-There are ten straight stamens.
-The stamens may be different sizes, and some are staminodes.
-The fruit is a legume pod containing several seeds.
+Plants in the genus Senna are shrubs, sometimes small trees or perennial herbs.
+The leaves are arranged alternately, paripinnate with up to 25 pairs of leaflets, each leaf with a stipule at the base, but that often falls off as the leaves mature.
+The flowers are arranged in racemes in leaf axils with bracts at the base.
+The flower has five egg-shaped green or yellowish sepals and five usually yellow, usually glabrous petals.
+There are usually ten stamens that are free from each other, the filaments of different lengths, and some are staminodes.
+The fruit is a leathery pod containing several seeds.

-Systematics
+Taxonomy and systematics

 Chamaecrista, Cassia, and Senna form a monophyletic group which some authors have called Cassia sensu lato.
 In 1982, the group was named Cassiinae and classified as a subtribe of the tribe Cassieae.
 The tribe Cassieae contains 21 genera and is now known to be polyphyletic, but the classification is still accepted because a revision of Fabaceae has yet to be published.

 The genus Senna has had a complex taxonomic history.
 What is now known as Senna was included by Linnaeus in his concept of Cassia in Species Plantarum in 1753.
 Philip Miller segregated Senna from Cassia in 1754 in the fourth edition of The Gardeners Dictionary.
 Until 1982, many authors, following Linnaeus, did not recognize Senna and Chamaecrista, but included them in a broadly circumscribed Cassia sensu lato.
 Phylogenetic analyses of DNA have shown that Chamaecrista, Cassia, and Senna are all monophyletic, but the relationships between these three genera have not been resolved.
 They are therefore shown in phylogenetic trees as a tritomy.

+Recent advances in the taxonomy and evolution of Senna worldwide have been published by Alexandre Gibau de Lima and Roseli Bortoluzzi.
+These studies include the description of new species from the Neotropical region, taxonomic revisions, integrative studies combining genomics, morphometrics, morphology, as well as phylogenetic and biogeographic analyses.